kby-ai/FaceRecognition-Windows/README.md

     * The first parameter: the byte array of the RGB image buffer.
     * The second parameter: the width of the image.
     * The third parameter: the height of the image.
-    * The fourth parameter: the 'FaceBox' array allocated with 'maxFaceCount' for storing the detected faces.
+    * The fourth parameter: the `FaceBox` array allocated with `maxFaceCount` for storing the detected faces.
-    * The fifth parameter: the count allocated for the maximum 'FaceBox' objects.
+    * The fifth parameter: the count allocated for the maximum `FaceBox` objects.

     The function returns the count of the detected face.

   - Create Template

-    The SDK provides a function that enables the generation of templates from RGB data.
-These templates can be used for face verification between two faces.
+    The SDK provides a function that enables the generation of `template`s from RGB data.
+These `template`s can be used for face verification between two faces.

     The function can be used as follows:

-    ```
+    ```python
     templateExtraction(image_np1, image_np1.shape[1], image_np1.shape[0], faceBoxes1[0])
     ```